japila-books/apache-spark-internals/docs/rdd/spark-rdd-transformations.md

 == Transformations -- Lazy Operations on RDD (to Create One or More RDDs)

-*Transformations* are lazy operations on an xref:rdd:RDD.adoc[RDD] that create one or many new RDDs.
+*Transformations* are lazy operations on an rdd:RDD.md[RDD] that create one or many new RDDs.

 ```
 // T and U are Scala types